markusteim/7477ccc5-9fbd-475b-85aa-861f321e3610/pages/Categories George Washington University/sexual.md

 <br>
 <ul style="list-style-type: decimal; margin-left: 20px;">

-- To address these issues, the university could implement comprehensive sexual assault prevention and response programs, including mandatory training for all students and staff.
-Increasing support services for victims of sexual misconduct, such as counseling and legal assistance, is crucial.
+- To address these issues, the university could implement a comprehensive sexual assault prevention and response program, including mandatory training for all students and staff.
+- Enhancing security measures, such as improved lighting and increased campus patrols, could help students feel safer.
-- The university should also review and enforce strict policies against harassment and assault, with clear consequences for violations.
+- The university should also establish clear reporting mechanisms for harassment and assault, and ensure that support services for victims are readily accessible and well-publicized.
-- To improve the social climate, the university could facilitate more diverse social events and activities that encourage interaction among students.
+- To foster a healthier social environment, the university could promote events and organizations that encourage meaningful connections beyond the hookup culture.
-- Additionally, promoting a culture of respect and inclusivity within the student body, including within fraternity and sorority life, is essential.
+- Additionally, offering workshops on healthy relationships and consent could help shift campus culture towards more respectful and safe interactions.

     </ul>